Dav1216/DafnyPrograms/README.md

 # DafnyPrograms
-This repository contains some dafny programs that I have worked in verifying.
+This repository contains a selection of Dafny programs that I have worked in verifying.
 * automaton.dfy containing an automaton containing every step of applying a certain rule over an input sequence
 * map-multiset-implementation.dfy containing an implementation of a multiset ADT using a map.
 * prime-database.dfy containing a PrimeMap class that remembers whether a number is prime or not.